Curly Howard

-He was well known for his high-pitched voice and vocal expressions ("nyuk-nyuk-nyuk!", "woob-woob-woob!", "soitenly!" [certainly], "I'm a victim of soikemstance" [circumstance], and barking like a dog), as well as his physical comedy (e.g., falling on the ground and pivoting on his shoulder as he "walked" in circular motion), improvisations, and athleticism.
-An untrained actor, Curly borrowed (and significantly exaggerated) the "woob woob" from "nervous" and soft-spoken comedian Hugh Herbert.
-Curly's unique version of "woob-woob-woob" was firmly established by the time of the Stooges' second Columbia film, Punch Drunks (1934).
+He was known for his high-pitched voice, odd vocal expressions, and non-rhotic dialect ("nyuk-nyuk-nyuk!", "woo-woo-woo!", "soitenly!" [certainly], "I'm a victim of soikemstance" [circumstance], and barking like a dog), as well as his physical comedy (e.g., falling on the ground and pivoting on his shoulder as he "walked" in circular motion), improvisations, and athleticism.
+An untrained actor, Curly borrowed (and significantly exaggerated) the "woo woo" from "nervous" comedian Hugh Herbert.
+Curly's unique version of "woo, woo, woo" was firmly established by the time of the Stooges' second Columbia film, Punch Drunks (1934).

-Howard had to leave the Three Stooges act in May 1946 when a massive stroke ended his show business career.
+Howard left the Three Stooges in May 1946 when a massive stroke ended his show business career.
 He suffered serious health problems and several more strokes until his death in 1952 at age 48.

 Early life

-Curly Howard was born Jerome Lester Horwitz in the Bensonhurst section of the Brooklyn borough of New York City, on October 22, 1903.
+He was born Jerome Lester Horwitz in the Bensonhurst section of Brooklyn, New York, on October 22, 1903.
 Of Lithuanian Jewish ancestry, he was the youngest of the five sons of Jennie (Gorovitz) and Solomon Horwitz.
-Because he was the youngest, his brothers called him "Babe" to tease him.
-The name "Babe" stuck with him all his life.
-However, when his elder brother Shemp Howard married Gertrude Frank, who was also nicknamed "Babe", the brothers called him "Curly" to avoid confusion.
+Because he was the youngest, his brothers called him "Babe" (a nickname he retained his entire life).
+When his elder brother Shemp married Gertrude Frank, who was also nicknamed "Babe", the brothers dubbed him "Curly" to avoid confusion.
 His full formal Hebrew name was "Yehudah Leib bar Shlomo Natan HaLevi".

 A quiet child, Howard rarely caused problems for his parents (something in which older brothers Moe and Shemp excelled).
 He was a mediocre student, but excelled as an athlete on the school basketball team.
 He did not graduate high school; instead, he kept himself busy with odd jobs and constantly following his older brothers, whom he idolized.
-He was also an accomplished ballroom dancer and singer and regularly turned up at the Triangle Ballroom in Brooklyn, occasionally bumping into actor George Raft.
+He was also an accomplished ballroom dancer and singer, and regularly turned up at the Triangle Ballroom in Queens, occasionally bumping into actor George Raft.

-When Howard was 12, he accidentally shot himself in the left ankle while cleaning a rifle.
+When Howard was 13, he accidentally shot himself in the left ankle while cleaning a rifle.
 Moe rushed him to the hospital, saving his life, but the wound resulted in a noticeably thinner left leg and a slight limp.
 Curly was so afraid of surgery that he never had the limp corrected.
 While with the Stooges, he developed his famous exaggerated walk to conceal the limp on screen.

-Howard was interested in music and comedy and watched his brothers Shemp and Moe perform as stooges in Ted Healy's vaudeville act.
+Howard was interested in music and comedy, and watched his brothers Shemp and Moe perform as stooges in Ted Healy's vaudeville act.
 He also liked to hang around backstage, although he never participated in any of the routines.

 Career

-Early career and the Three Stooges

-Howard married his first wife, Julia Rosenthal, on August 5, 1930, but the marriage was annulled shortly afterward.